pivotal/docs-tap/getting-started/consume-services.md

 ## Next step

-Now that you've completed the Getting started guides, you might want to learn about:
+Now that you've completed the Getting started guides, learn about:

 - [Multicluster Tanzu Application Platform](../multicluster/about.md)